11 Things Wikipedia Can't Tell You About Personal Loans

 An origination fee can hide itself behind a wide variety of names: service fee, closing fee, setup fee or commission fee.
 Jason Patterson, a writer for the blog Good Financial Cents, explains that the origination fee is the amount that the lender charges the borrower for issuing the loan.
 It's important to realize that the fee—almost always a percentage of the borrowed amount—comes right off the top of your loan, so that's less money you'll be receiving as a lump sum, even though you'll be charged interest on it as part of your total loan amount.
 That being said, make sure you have a clear understanding of the origination fee you'll be charged – and try to negotiate it down if you can.

 Another trick to watch out for when it comes to personal loans are pre-computed interest.
-Nick Clements, a blogger for Magnify Money, explains that pre-computed interest means that the total amount of interest that you would pay over the entire loan term is calculated and added to the balance up front.
+This term reflects the total amount of interest that you would pay over the entire loan term is calculated and added to the balance up front.
 So, if you pay off your loan before the term, you'll end up paying a higher interest rate than you were originally quoted since the interest is essentially "front-loaded" to your loan period.
 Ask upfront and outright if the interest on your personal loan will be pre-computed.
 And, if you find out this applies to a personal loan you're considering, don't be afraid to walk away from the deal.

 11. The difference between unsecured and secured personal loans